NetetiManosai/Digital_Banking_System/README.md

 # Digital_Banking_System

+{Use Master Branch To Insight our Implementation of this Project}

 Project_Background:-

 The "Digital Banking System" is a transformative initiative aimed at modernizing banking operations by shifting from traditional brick-and-mortar structures to accessible, user-friendly online platforms.
 This system enables customers to conduct basic banking transactions conveniently, marking a significant step toward greater accessibility and efficiency in the banking sector.